joshuaguerin/Answer-Set-Programming-Algorithms/README.md

 # ASP&#8704;: Answer Set Programming "Algorithms"

 ## What is ASP&#8704;
-Pronounced "ASP for all," this repository is designed to serve as a sort of online textbook or OER for Answer Set Programming, in particular in the [Clingo](https://potassco.org/clingo/) dialect.
+Pronounced "ASP for all," this repository is designed to serve as a sort of online textbook or Open Educational Repository (OER) for Answer Set Programming, in particular in the [Clingo](https://potassco.org/clingo/) dialect.
 The universal quantifier, &#8704;, is an important symbol in logic programming, ascribing properties to **everything** of a particular type of atom in logic programming.
 The upside-down 'A' also serves to reinforce the sort of misnomer of the term "algorithms," as it may or may not apply to languages like Clingo.

 ## "Algorithms"
 You are absolutely correct!
 The term really doesn't apply based on the definition of an algorithm in Computer Science.
 "Patterns" or "implementations" may be better, but don't really have a solid sound to them.
 I needed *something* to call the repo, and I'm modeling the idea off the myriad of books out there with titles like "Algorithms in C++" or "Algorithms in Python."
 What I'm going for is essentially similar to the purposes of those books--just in a language that isn't inherently algorithmic.